kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - Click on the Kptfile resource, add a new mutator
   - Search for `replacements` and select `apply-replacements` with the latest version available for selection
-  - Select the `ApplyReplacements update-rolebinding` local config object
+  - Select the `ApplyReplacements: update-rolebinding` for the function config
   - After adding the mutator, the Kptifle should have two mutators
     ![kptfile-mutators](/static/images/porch-ui/blueprint/edit-kptfile-mutators.png)
 - After you are done with the above, you should have the following resources